Swelling is due to excess fluid in the tissues. The fluid is predominantly water.

 Cellulitis typically causes swelling of the skin over only part of a limb.
 Much less often, an infection deep under the skin or in the muscles can cause the whole limb to swell.

-Lymph vessels occur throughout the body help drain fluid from tissues (see Lymphatic Disorders: Overview of the Lymphatic System).
-If a tumor pushes on the lymph vessels or surgery removes some of the lymph vessels (for example, when women with breast cancer have lymph nodes removed from the armpit), a limb can swell.
+Lymph vessels, which occur throughout the body, help drain fluid from tissues (see Overview of the Lymphatic System).
+If a tumor pushes on the lymph vessels or surgery is done to remove some lymph vessels or nodes (for example, when women with breast cancer have lymph nodes removed from the armpit), a limb can swell.
 In many tropical countries, certain parasites can block lymph vessels and cause swelling (lymphatic filariasis).

 Sometimes, an allergic reaction causes swelling around the mouth (angioedema).
 Angioedema can also be a hereditary disorder in which swelling comes and goes at irregular intervals.

 Although swelling may seem like a minor irritation, especially if it does not cause discomfort and goes away while a person is sleeping, it can be a symptom of a serious disorder.
 The following information can help people decide when a doctor's examination is needed and to know what to expect during the evaluation.

 In people with swelling, certain symptoms and characteristics are cause for concern.
 They include

 People who have warning signs should see a doctor right away.
 People without warning signs who have a history of heart, lung, or kidney disease or who are pregnant should see a doctor within a few days.
 Other people without warning signs should schedule a doctor's appointment when convenient.
 Typically a delay of a week or so is not harmful.